MAGALA-RICHARD/apsimNGpy-documentations/doc/weather.rst

 ============================
 apsimNGpy provides both an object oriented structure and procedural structure to access the weather data.

-replace instantly from the instantiated apsimNGpy model object. this is achieved with ``get_weather_from_web`` the with the following signature
+Replace instantly from the instantiated apsimNGpy model object.
+This is achieved with ``get_weather_from_web`` the with the following signature

 .. code-block:: python